byrd-laif/soilMakers/readme.md

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)

-## LifeStyles For Change ~ Sharing Circle *Salons*
+## *Vivarium Interactive Salons ~ Sharing Circles*
-*Global Comm-Unity For Local Impact*
+*Global Communities For Local Impact.*

-**Art, as the vehicle of feeling with and thinking through living in a damaged world, cultivating cultures that heal connecting soil to soul.**
+**Life*Styles* For Change; *Art,* as the vehicle of feeling with and thinking through living in a damaged world, cultivating cultures that heal connecting soil to soul.**

-### *A renewed culture of conversation, honoring personal intention within group process.*
+### *A renewed culture of conversation; honoring personal intention within group process to create egalitarian forums.*

-**At a time of ecological and economic precarity, *'Salon Style'* Sharing Circles, offer space for rethinking and remaking symbiotic relations with each other and Mother Earth.**
+**At a time of ecological and economic precarity, *'salon style'* sharing circles, offer space for rethinking and remaking symbiotic relations with one-self, one-another and Mother Earth.**

 #### *Designed to be Fun, Creative, Interactive and Resourceful.*